TR33SS/forMARVEL/LVL0.md/lvl0.md

 ## **TASK 2: API**

- have learned about APIs (Application Programming Interfaces), which allow different software systems to communicate and exchange data.
+  I have learned about APIs (Application Programming Interfaces), which allow different software systems to communicate and exchange data.
 By using the OpenWeather API, I built a weather app that makes API calls to fetch weather data and displays it in the user interface.

 This how API works!
 APIs act as mediators when signing up via Gmail, securely sharing your information (like email) between Google and the platform for authentication without exposing your credentials.